 In most cases, there is nothing to do on your side to receive an airdrop.
 A token distributor does not need anything other than your blockchain asset address to airdrop tokens.

-If you know an airdrop is going to occur, the first thing you'll need to do is to check the distribution rules: Who will receive the tokens?
+If you know an airdrop is going to occur, the first thing you'll need to do is to check the distribution rules.
+Who will receive the tokens?
 How many tokens will be distributed?
-Is there a registration process? etc.
+Is there a registration process?
+When will the snapshot occur?

 Does Exodus support airdrops?

-If you would prefer to simply leave your tokens in Exodus, there is nothing wrong with receiving and hodling airdropped or forked coins in your wallet.
-You are in full control of your private keys.
-If the tokens end up being valuable someday, you can access any tokens you've received at a later date.
+If you would prefer to leave your tokens in Exodus, there is nothing wrong with storing airdropped or forked coins in your wallet.
+You are in full control of your private keys and 12-word phrase.
+If the tokens end up being valuable, you can access any tokens you've received at a later date.

-In order to access an airdropped asset on the ETH network, you will have to import your ETH private key into a wallet like MetaMask to be able to see and interact with your token.
+In order to access an airdropped asset on the Ethereum network, you will have to import your ETH private key into a wallet like MetaMask to be able to see and interact with your tokens.
 Here is a good guide.

-Some EOS airdrops may have occurred on the ETH network before EOS swapped to its own mainnet.
-In that case, you would see the token on Etherscan as explained above.
-Assuming you have registered your EOS address prior to the mainnet migration, then you will receive EOS tokens in your EOS account.
-You can consult the airdrops on EOSpark.com by pasting your EOS address or account name and look at the drop-down.
+Some EOS airdrops may have occurred on the Ethereum network before EOS swapped to its own mainnet.
+In this case, you would see the token on Etherscan as explained above.
+Assuming you have registered your EOS address prior to the mainnet migration, you will receive EOS tokens in your EOS account.
+You can find airdropped tokens on EOSpark.com by pasting your EOS address or account name and looking at the drop-down.

 In order to access an airdropped token, you will have to use a dedicated EOS wallet able to support the token.

-TRON has recently launched its own blockchain network which will be supporting airdrops.
-Any airdropped tokens that you qualify for will be received and stored at your Exodus TRX address.
+TRON launched its own blockchain network in mid-2018 which supports airdrops.
+Any airdropped tokens that you qualify for will be received and stored at your Exodus TRON (TRX) address.
 However, since Exodus does not support custom TRON tokens, you will not be able to manage them in Exodus.

-The Flare network and the XRP network are totally different technologies and blockchains, however, they will have a relationship with each other, which is why right now you can register your XRP address to receive your Flare network Spark tokens.
+Moreover, the Flare network and the XRP network are totally different technologies and blockchains.
+Nevertheless, due to their relationship with each other, you were able to register your XRP address to receive your Flare network Spark tokens.
 The registration of other airdrops, such as Sologenic, is not supported and can not be completed with your Exodus wallet.